jimon/fgdesignpatterns21/markdown/00_intro.md

 ### What

 Make a game, where features are implement with help of patterns.
+Optionally, instead of making full game, implement just some game features with help of patterns, the game features should be functional.

-Feature suggestion:
+Feature suggestions:

 - Skill tree
 - Inventory